 If you suspect illegal immigrants are living at the property, inform the Home Office immediately.

 When a property has been illegally converted into an HMO, contact your local housing department, so they are aware of the situation.
-It might prevent you from being hit with a court case and hefty fine for running an unlicenced HMO.
+It might prevent you from being hit with a court case and hefty fine for running an unlicensed HMO.